-The EU Clinical Trials Regulation can facilitate and harmonize how clinical trials and medical research are performed across Europe
+The EU Clinical Trials Regulation can facilitate and harmonise how clinical trials and medical research are performed across Europe

 ESMO welcomed the adoption of the EU Clinical Trials Regulation by the Council of the European Union and the European Parliament in 2014.
-The Regulation will become law in all 27 EU Member States in 2020 depending on when the supporting IT infrastructure (EU portal and database), the Regulation is foreseen to come into application in all 27 EU Member States in January 2022.
+Following a recently conducted independent audit of the supporting IT infrastructure (EU portal and database), the Regulation is foreseen to come into application in all 27 EU Member States in January 2022.
 It replaces the 2001 EU Clinical Trials Directive.

 The EU Clinical Trials Regulation aims to create a more favourable environment for research in Europe, as well as maintain the highest level of standards for patient safety, and increased transparency of clinical trial information.
 The Regulation acknowledges the importance of being able to use data beyond the end of a clinical trial for research purposes.
 Its effectiveness will depend on its appropriate implementation at the national level.